 A comprehensive public institution, the UO School of Music and Dance offers courses in choreography-performance, dance education, dance history, dance science, liberal arts studies in dance, music education, music performance, pedagogy, composition, conducting, jazz studies, music theory, musicology, ethnomusicology, music history-literature, music technology, and liberal arts studies in music.

-Degrees are offered in dance from the bachelor’s through the master’s level, and in music from the bachelor’s through the doctoral level.
+Degrees are offered in dance at the bachelor’s level, and in music from the bachelor’s through the doctoral level.

 The UO School of Music and Dance has been guiding scholars, artists, dreamers, and performers for more than a century.
 SOMD students immerse themselves in a supportive community of artists and scholars who learn together, perform together, and socialize together.